 Below, we've carefully curated a selection the best laser measures on sale today, covering a variety of use cases and a range of budgets.
 We explain what each has to offer, and share the facts and figures you need to choose between them.

 The best laser measures in 2023

 The best laser measures can get quite expensive, but if you just want one for a bit of home DIY, here's our recommendation.
 This device from Mileseey is quite affordable, and does a good job at measuring, with an accuracy of ±0.2mm/±1/16 inch.
-With a measuring range of between 16cm and 70 feet, it'ss dust- and splash-proof to IP54 standards, and offers some additional useful measurement functions.
+With a measuring range of between 16cm and 70 feet, it's dust- and splash-proof to IP54 standards, and offers some useful extra functions.

 This device can store up to 20 measurements at one time, and takes two AAA batteries.
-More expensive models promise more, but for home decoration this is probably everything you're going to need.(opens in new tab)
+More expensive models promise more, but for home decoration this is probably all you need.